 I have lived in the Borough for nearly 30 years.
 My wife and I have been a part of College Ward for 18 years and have 2 daughters at University.
 I’ve always been interested in helping good local causes.
 What better organisation to be involved with than CWRA which can so positively impact the people and the environment around us?
 Although relatively new to CWRA, I have seen and met so many supporters who work tirelessly to keep Epsom among the best places in the UK to live in.
 I felt that it was my responsibility to do my bit for our town and surrounding areas.

 Committee Member: Colin Bird

 We came to live in Epsom in 1970 when we got married; and we moved to our present house in Burghfield in 1977.
-I joined the CWRA Committee in 1995 on retirement from the City.
-During this time I have had 2 long spells as Chairman, and am now Deputy Chairman.
+I joined the CWRA Committee in 1995 on retirement from the City, and during this time I have had 2 long spells as Chairman.
 I subscribe fully to CWRA’s objective to act as a democratic non-political body whose general aim is to safeguard and promote the local interests of all residents of College Ward whilst at the same time safeguarding and improving the amenities of the Borough as a whole.

 Committee Member: Philippa Hutter

 I don’t want to be one of these people who’s always complaining and does nothing.

 Mother to 5 children, ages ranging from 32 to 14.
 Lived in the Borough all my life; College Ward for over 20 years.
 Member of CWRA committee.
 Ran my own business in Ewell for 3 years.
 I have a keen interest in local affairs; my mother (a former mayor) made me aware of how important is was for residents to be active and responsible for their own communities – still true 40 years later.
 With so many world changes, local government needs to be run by local people.
 Parenting has helped me to understand the varied needs of our young residents.
 I enjoy meeting people and being creative.